RobotLocomotion/drake/doc/developers.rst

 Binary Packages
 ---------------

-The binary releases of Drake are built with GCC 5.4 on Ubuntu Xenial, GCC 7.4 on Ubuntu Bionic, and Apple LLVM 11.0.0 on macOS Mojave.
+The binary releases of Drake are built with GCC 7.4 on Ubuntu Bionic, and Apple LLVM 11.0.0 on macOS Mojave.

 The links for these packages are listed in :ref:`binary-installation`.